 Private health insurance premiums in old age: How much are they?

-There is still the prejudice that the contributions to private health insurance are unaffordable in old age.
-But that is not true at all.
-In this article, we take a look at how health insurance contributions can look in retirement.
+There is still a prejudice that private health insurance is unaffordable in old age.
+But this is far from the truth.
+In this article, we take a look at what health insurance contributions can look like in retirement.

 Reviewedby our insurance experts